eapowertools-archive/qs-app-metadata-analyzer/README.md

 As of the Qlik Sense June 2018 release, a new application level metadata endpoint is available.
 Data is populated for this endpoint per app post-reload in a June 2018+ environment.

-**_App Metadata Analyzer (Server)_**: This Qlik application iterates over every application metadata endpoint along with several other QRS calls (Nodes, Apps, Proxies, LB audit), ultimately providing a comprehensive dashboard to analyze your application metadata server-wide.
-This allows you to have a holistic view of the makeup of all of your Qlik applications, eanbling you to have awareness at a granular level of the types of application in your organization.
-This application is 100% native to Qlik without any installer, and is easy to configure within the Qlik Sense Enterprise environment as the app takes advantage of the existing **'monitor_apps_REST_app'** connection to drive all of the REST calls.

-**_App Metadata Analyzer (Single)_**: This Qlik application is designed to target a single metadata endpoint, driven by several variables in the load script that the user can populate manually.
-This app uses a single REST connection out to the metadata endpoint using the **'monitor_apps_REST_app'** connection, however the REST connection could easily be recreated manually if that is not desired.

 You can view this application metadata within your own June 2018+ environment at:
 ```
 http(s)://{server}/api/v1/apps/{GUID}/data/metadata